isadoritas/odin-recipes/README.md

 # odin-recipes
-My assignment from The Odin Project Course
+My assignments from The Odin Project Course
-First Website
-Using only HTML